 There are three stages of natural menopause:

-- Perimenopause: the period of time, usually several years prior to menopause, when the ovaries start to gradually decrease their estrogen output.
+- Perimenopause: the period of time, usually several years prior to menopause, when the ovaries start to decrease their estrogen output gradually.
 This time period lasts up until menopause.

 - Menopause: During this time, the egg production completely stops.
 A woman is menopausal once their menstrual cycle leaves for one year.

-- Postmenopause: This is the time period after which a woman has reached menopause.
+- Postmenopause: This is the period after which a woman has reached menopause.

 During all phases of menopause, women can experience a multitude of symptoms.
 Menopause itself causes the body goes through a variety of bodily changes due to the lack of natural hormone production.